Best Jobs for Graduates With a Psychology Degree

 Are you a psychology major exploring job options?
-Your career path will depend on your interests and skills, but a psych major can use the skills acquired in college in a variety of different types of jobs.
+Your career path will depend on your interests and skills, but as a psych major, you can use the skills you acquired in college in a variety of different types of jobs.

 Psychology majors typically develop a keen understanding of human behavior, motivations, emotions, and thought patterns.
 Most psychology majors have strong verbal, writing, and presentation skills.
 They have the ability to read people and interact in effective and strategic ways.